kshashov/spring-boot-starter-telegram/README.md

 * adds `/{random_uuid}` endpoint to the local server

 ## Metrics
-The library exposes the following metrics via jmx in domain `bot.metrics`:
+You can check the following metrics via jmx in the `bot.metrics` domain:

 | Metric | Description |
 | ------ | ----------- |